KLE 1002 - Boiler AEG - Free user manual and instructions

 The appliance is suitable for use as a standalone heating system, or can be used between seasons and as a booster heater in smaller rooms, such as hobby and guest rooms.

-The air in the appliance is heated by a heating element and expelled via natural convection through the air outlet grille at the top. cooler indoor air is drawn in through openings on the underside of the appliance.
+The air in the appliance is heated by a heating element and expelled via natural convection through the air outlet grille at the top.
+Cooler indoor air is drawn in through openings on the underside of the appliance.

 The external casing of the appliance is made from stove enamelled sheet steel.